livey/machine-learning-checklist/deep-learning-QA.md

     * much stable training (at each training, pruning out parts weights. small weights are easier to train)
     * prevent co-updating of parameters
 * Batch Normalization
+  * applied just before activation function
+  * in CNN, each element in the feature map use the same scale and biase parameter (that is why we can do acceleration of BN at inference time, also is why we can do network slimming, batch-size x width x hight elments used to compute the mean and variance)
   * more stable training
   * generalization
   * how it works